Upton County License Hearing Guide

 Where to Request: The request must be made to the Texas Department of Public Safety (DPS).

-• Online: Visit the Texas DPS website (search for "Texas DPS ALR Hearing Request") and follow the online instructions.
-This is often the fastest and most convenient method.
+• Online: Visit the Texas DPS website and search for "Texas DPS ALR Hearing Request" to access the online portal and follow the instructions.

 • Phone: Call the DPS Driver License Division.
-You can find the appropriate number on the DPS website.
-Be prepared to provide information about your arrest.
+Find the appropriate phone number on the DPS website.
+Be ready to provide details about your arrest.

 • Mail: Send a written request to the DPS.
-The address to send the request to should be available on the DPS website or on the paperwork you received at the time of your arrest.
-Make sure to send it via certified mail with return receipt requested so you have proof of timely submission.
+The address should be on the paperwork you received at the time of your arrest, or available on the DPS website.
+Send it via certified mail with return receipt requested for proof of timely submission.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your Texas driver's license will be automatically suspended.
-There are very few exceptions to this rule.
+What Happens If You Miss the Deadline: Failing to request an ALR hearing within 15 days of your arrest means your Texas driver's license will be automatically suspended.
+There are very few exceptions.
 Don't delay!

 Automatic License Suspension

-The Texas Department of Public Safety (DPS) can automatically suspend your driver's license based on the circumstances of your DUI arrest, regardless of the outcome of your criminal case.
+The Texas Department of Public Safety (DPS) can automatically suspend your driver's license based on the circumstances surrounding your DUI arrest, regardless of the outcome of your criminal case.

 If You Took the Breath/Blood Test and Failed

 • BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
 The suspension period is typically 90 days to 1 year for a first offense.
-The exact length depends on the circumstances of your case and your driving record.
+The exact duration depends on the specific circumstances of your case and your driving record.

 • Temporary Permit Valid Until Hearing or Suspension Begins: You should have received a temporary driving permit at the time of your arrest.
 This permit allows you to drive until the ALR hearing is held or until the suspension period officially begins if you don't request a hearing or lose the hearing.